EthanMuchnik/Cube-Language-Interpreter/README.md

 # Cube
 Cube is an esoteric programming language made to emulate a 3D cube via a 2D text editor interface.
-The only files taht can run Cube code end with extensions ".cube" and ".dewy".
+The only files that can run Cube code end with extensions ".cube" and ".dewy".

 ## Example
 The following text file represents a simple example of Cube code: